 Later, mainly due to the development of Java, certain "buzzwords" arose and "a procedure" or "a function" was no longer called a function, but was renamed "a method" when it resided inside a separate scope.
 Variables was also no longer called "variables", but was renamed "attributes" when they resided inside a separate scope.

-So an object is in essence simply a collection of functions and variables now called "methods and attributes".
+Fact: An object is in essence simply a collection of functions and variables now referred too as "methods and attributes".

-The way methods and attributes are kept isolated inside a separate scope is by the usage of "a class".
+The way methods and attributes are kept isolated inside a separate scope is by the usage of what is called "a class".
 A class, once it is instantiated, is called an object.

 How these different ideas are implemented vary greatly from programming language to programming language.

-Object oriented programming is about organizing code in another way than before.
-It is an extension of procedural programming, and it is about hiding data (encapsulation) and avoiding a global scope.
-It is about extending functions by "borrowing" their blueprints without actually affecting the original code (inheritance).
-And it is about overriding functions without affecting the original code (polymorphism).
+All in all object oriented programming is all about organization of code.
+It is an extension of procedural programming, and it is about avoiding a global scope and about sharing resources between classes and procedures.
+You extend functions by "borrowing" their blueprints without actually affecting the original code (inheritance).
+And you override functions without affecting the original code (polymorphism).

-Programming languages like PHP and C++ has build-in constructs that makes both procedural and object oriented programing possible.
-And if you are feeling compelled to ask which programming paradigm to make use of simply follow two of the best principles in the world:
+Programming languages like Python, PHP, and C++ has build-in constructs that makes both procedural and object oriented programing possible.